justdie386/luaohook/README.md

 Thanks to kwat for making https://github.com/kwhat/libuiohook (Credit i guess)

+Luaohook is a fully cross platform global keyboard (soon mouse) hooks for lua, built around libuiohook, a C cross platform keyboard and mouse global hook library.

+**INSTALLATION**

 The steps might not be 100% correct, if you see some commands aren't working, because of lets say an incorrect filename, feel free to find the right one yourself
 For windows, i recommend using the x86-x64 developer command prompt

-**INSTALLATION**

 Step 1
 Clone this repo